Mozambique travel advice

 Fraud

-Credit card and ATM fraud occurs.
-Incidents of card cloning have increased lately.
-Be cautious when using debit or credit cards:
+Credit card and ATM fraud occurs including incidents of card cloning.
+When using your debit or credit cards:

 - use ATMs located in well-lit public areas or inside a bank or business